MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \index{data!CPR and blood thinner|)}

-\BeginKnitrBlock{todo}<div class="todo">not sure why the footnote in the guidedpractice below doesn't show up?

-should be right after: "Also interpret the interval in the context of the study."</div>\EndKnitrBlock{todo}

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">A 5-year experiment
 was conducted to evaluate the effectiveness of fish oils on reducing cardiovascular events, where each subject was randomized into one of two treatment groups.
-We'll consider heart attack outcomes in the patients listed in Table \@ref(tab:fish-oil-data).
+We will consider heart attack outcomes in the patients listed in Table \@ref(tab:fish-oil-data).

 Create a 95% confidence interval for the effect of fish oils on heart attacks for patients who are well-represented by